chains-project/ghasum/SPECIFICATION.md

 used for the existing checksums.
 New actions also include new versions of a previously used actions.
 Additionally, it should remove any entry which is no longer in use.
 No existing checksum for a used action shall be updated.
-It shall then store them in a sumfile (see [Storing Checksums]) using the same sumfile version as before and releases the lock.
+It shall then store the updated set in the checksum file (see [Storing Checksums]) using the same sumfile version as before and releases the lock.
 In short, updating will only add new and remove old checksums from an existing sumfile.

 With the `-force` flag the process will ignore errors in the sumfile and fix those while updating.
 It will also update existing checksums that are incorrect.